dgoldman0/homeless/nation_vox/Kaelith/README.md

 ## Questions

+Note: Static questions may be replaced with dynamic pair creation.

 ### **What kind of world is Kaelith building?**

 * What should Kaelith promise to those who join it?